 As you can see, Texas includes the USDA Zones 7b through 10a, which indicates that most plants (including grass) in the region will continue to thrive as long the temperature stays above 5 degrees Fahrenheit.

-The fact is, laying warm-season grass in winter is actually a good idea.
-It might stop growing, and it might freeze, but it won’t hurt your grass.
-In fact, because cold weather naturally absorbs moisture—and because warm-season grass needs less water to thrive—installing it in winter can actually help the plant.
-As long as it’s prepped for installation, laid down correctly, and properly irrigated (with a light coating of water), you can expect your new warm-weather grass to be just fine—even in winter!
+The fact is, laying warm-season grass in winter is actually a good idea, weather permitting.
+It might stop growing, but it won’t hurt your grass.
+Because cold weather naturally absorbs moisture— and because warm-season grass needs less water to thrive—installing it in winter can help the plant.
+As long as it’s prepped for installation, laid down correctly, and adequately irrigated ( to keep the top 2” of soil moist), you can expect your new warm-weather grass to be just fine—even in winter!